Kiidle/project.brigada/README.md

 1. Make sure you have Pyenv installed with the previous guide.
 If not, please follow the previous guide on how to install Pyenv.
+2. Make sure you have Docker Desktop installed.
-2. Activate your virtual environment by running the following command in your
+3. Activate your virtual environment by running the following command in your
    terminal: ```source (your path)/django/project/venv/bin/activate```.
 This will acitvate your virtual environment and any packages you install will be specific to this environment.
-3. Once your virtual environment is activated, you can use pip to install packages.
+4. Once your virtual environment is activated, you can use pip to install packages.
 For example, to install Django, run the following command: ```pip install django```.
 This will install the latest version of Django.
-4. Wait for the installation to complete.
+5. Wait for the installation to complete.
 The installation process should automatically install all necessary dependencies.
-5. Check that Django was installed correctly by typing the command "django-admin --version" in the command prompt or terminal.
+6. Check that Django was installed correctly by typing the command "django-admin --version" in the command prompt or terminal.
 If Django was installed, the current version of Django should be displayed.
-6. You can also install packages from a `requirements.txt` file.
+7. You can also install packages from a `requirements.txt` file.
 This is useful when you need to install multiple packages at once.
 To install the packages listed a `requirements.txt`file, ru the following
    command: ```pip install -r requirements.txt```.
 This will install all the packages listed in the `requirements.txt` file.
 Note that it's important to do this while your virtual environment is activated.
 Installing packages globally